Salamabad Dachhna: Geography

 Salamabad Dachina covers an area of 797.2 hectares and is situated in a hilly region of northwestern Jammu and Kashmir.
 It is located about 14 km from the Lachipora Wildlife Sanctuary.
 The village's postal code is 193122.

 The village is divided into two local sectors or habitations: Salamabad A (Saran) and Salamabad B (Dachina/Proper).
-Each sector contains one of the village’s two Jamia mosques; Jamia Masjid Shahi Hamdan is located in Salamabad A, while Jamia Masjid Al-Tawheed Akbar lies in Salamabad B.
+Each sector contains one of the village's two Jamia mosques; Jamia Masjid Shahi Hamdan is located in Salamabad A, while Jamia Masjid Al-Tawheed Akbar lies in Salamabad B.

-Salamabad Dachina and its neighbour village Bijhama are known for adventurous destinations.
+Salamabad Dachina and its neighbour village Bijhama are known for many tourist destinations.

 Demographics

 According to the 2011 Census of India, Salamabad Dachina has a population of 3,605, residing in 636 households.
 Of these, 1,882 are male and 1,723 are female, resulting in a sex ratio of 915 females per 1,000 males.
 Children aged 0–6 years number 827, or 22.9% of the total population.

 The overall literacy rate stands at 36.78%, with male literacy at 46.81% and female literacy at 25.83%.
 The village also has a Scheduled Tribe population of 474.
 Data for Scheduled Castes is not reported.